 Households use mortgages to purchase a new property or refinance an existing mortgage on a previously purchased property.
 Since most mortgages in the United States are fixed-rate loans without prepayment penalties, a refinance allows households to reduce their cost of credit when interest rates fall.
 In essence, the refinance decision is a call option that should be exercised when the original loan is "in the money" after adjusting for interest rate differentials and closing costs.
-Refinancing constitutes a large segment of residential real estate markets, accounting for more than half of all mortgage originations by volume between 2005 and 2015 (Haughwout et al., 2021).
+Refinancing constitutes a large segment of residential real estate markets, accounting for more than half of all mortgage originations by volume between 2005 and 2015 (Haughwout, Lee, Scally and van der Klaauw, 2021).